 The term of the time charter of the GasLog Shanghai began upon its delivery to Gunvor in June 2019 and has a variable rate of hire within an agreed range during the charter period.
-The charter with Gunvor will terminate in November 2022 plus or minus 45 days at the charterer's option.
+The charter with Gunvor will terminate in November 2022.
+The vessel is now owned by a wholly-owned subsidiary of CDBL and leased back to GasLog Partners.